Anastasiya-m4c/Wordle/README.md

 ## Bugs

 _Issue_: Unidentified error seen in Lighthouse for event listener function.
 _Cause_: JS links were left when copied from the index.html file.
 _Solution_: Removed JS links from the 404 page.

 _Issue_: Primary button color on the 404 page was being overridden by Bootstrap's default.
 _Cause_: Bootstrap's default color.
 _Solution_: Applied a fix by targeting the active-btn class of the button instead of the btn class.

 _Issue_: Modal fading issue, when pressing enter while modal was open the screen grew darker.
 _Cause_: Event listener was active when the modal was open.
 _Solution_: Disabled the event listener when the modal is open.

 _Issue_: Input field preventing tabbing, causing accessibility issues.
 _Cause_: Default browser option.
 _Solution_: Applied a fix to only include letters and not prevent tabbing.

 _Issue_: Input issue – when user typed letter starting form tile 2 onward letter input duplicated from tile 1.
 _Cause_: Code expected user to start typing from the first letter in a sequence instead of inputting letters in random order.
 _Solution_: When user manually selects a tile they are automatically redirected to the first tile to type in sequence.

 _Issue_: Validator feedback: background color set to none.
-_Cause_: Not best practive for css code
+_Cause_: Not best practive for css code.
 _Solution_: Fixed based on validator feedback by setting the background color appropriately.

 _Issue_: Secret word was not being rendomly selected.
 _Cause_: Function expected uppercase.
 _Solution_: Changed an array to uppercase words.

 _Issue_: Accessibility labels missing on tiles.
 _Cause_: Aria-label missing form JS grid.
 _Solution_: Added aria-labels to the tiles.

 _Issue_: Submit button enabled when no guesses left.
-_Cause_: As per default code, discovered during UX testing
+_Cause_: As per default code, discovered during UX testing.
 _Solution_: Disabled the submit button if no guesses were left.

 _Issue_: Submit button active after game won/no more guesses.
-_Cause_: As per default code, discovered during UX testing
+_Cause_: As per default code, discovered during UX testing.
 _Solution_: Disabled the submit button after the game has been won and when there are no more guesses left.

 _Issue_: Correct guess not being highlighted if the game has been won.
-_Cause_: As per design, discovered during UX testing
+_Cause_: As per design, discovered during UX testing.
 _Solution_: Applied a fix to ensure the correct guess is highlighted even if the game has been won.

 _Issue_: Incorrect r & c references.
 _Cause_: Using r and c instead of appropriate column (col) and row (row) references.
 _Solution_: Changed r and c references to the appropriate column and row.

 _Issue_: Bug for the uneditable first row.
 _Cause_: Likely the initial state or logic for enabling/disabling rows was incorrectly applied.
 _Solution_: The setRowActive(row) function, called in initialise() with row = 0, ensures that the first row is enabled upon page load.

 _Issue_: Player could edit previous guesses.
 _Cause_: The logic for disabling rows after a guess was submitted was missing.
 _Solution_: A for loop was added within the onSubmit() function to iterate through all tiles in previous rows and disable them.

 _Issue_: Next row not enabled after submit.
 _Cause_: Caused by adding a loop to disable previous raws after the guess was made.
 _Solution_: Applied a fix to enable the next row once the submit function has run.

 _Issue_: onSubmit not working across multiple lines.
 _Cause_: The logic for collecting the user's input from the grid was only considering a single line.
 _Solution_: Changes were made within the onSubmit() function to correctly gather the 5-letter word from the tiles of the current active row.

 _Issue_: initialise was a variable instead of a function.
 _Cause_: A typographical error or incorrect declaration during the initial setup.
 _Solution_: Changed the initialise declaration to function initialise() { ... }.

 _Issue_: User input alert: less than sign incorrect.
 _Cause_: A typographical error in the conditional statement that checks the length of the user's input.
 _Solution_: Corrected the less than operator (<) in the if (userInput.length < width) { ... } condition.

 _Issue_: Typo: tile* instead of tlie in JS file.
-*Cause*: A simple typographical error when referencing the tile class or element.
+_Cause_: A simple typographical error when referencing the tile class or element.
-*Solution\*: Corrected the spelling.
+_Solution_: Corrected the spelling.

 ## Known Issues